Terra

 Passion for the terroir

-Luc is a child of the country.
-It is the terroir that greatly influenced our choice for this estate.
-The proximity of the Loire, the Aubance and the Layon rivers, as well as the different types of schist and volcanic rock in this part of the Anjou Noir region, appealed to us.
-In order to better reflect all these differences, we wish to progressively shed certain plots of land to better develop a smaller area.
+Luc is a native of the region.
+And it was the terroir that greatly influenced our choice of this estate.
+The proximity of the Loire, Aubance and Layon rivers, as well as the different types of schist and volcanic rock found in this part of Anjou Noir, appealed to us.
+To better reflect all these differences, we have identified numerous terroir units.
+We want to make the most of them by highlighting them through our multiplication of parcel-based cuvées, as the Burgundians have been doing for a long time with their climats.

 Passion for the vine

 As we often say, the harvest is the fruit of a year's work in the vineyard.
-It is on this basis that we wish to give a line of conduct to our vineyard.
-Clearly, when we want to produce a great wine, we are convinced that we must have a taste for working the vineyard, respecting the different terroirs that make up the vineyard.
-We work in communion with nature by taking into account the vegetative rhythm of the vine and the biodiversity that we develop and maintain day after day.
-This is also the reason why we rely on a certified biodynamic approach, respecting the lunar calendar.
-And the famous common sense of a farmer accompanies us every day.
+It is on this basis that we wish to give our vineyard a guideline.
+Indeed, if you want to produce a great wine, we are convinced that you need to have a taste for working the vines, while respecting the different terroirs that make up the vineyard.
+We work in harmony with nature, taking into account the vegetative rhythm of the vine and the biodiversity that we develop and maintain day after day.
+This is also why we use a certified biodynamic approach, respecting the lunar calendar.
+It's the famous common sense that accompanies us every day, and above all it's not the desire to divert people's minds in order to turn tables!

-This policy does not prevent us from having doubts.
-As the causes of the quality of a vintage are multifactorial, we are convinced that each harvest will always give us surprises that we will have to apprehend on a case by case basis.
-In this context, we often rely on the "skills club" of Biodyvin's member winemakers, who are convinced that the exchange of experiences helps us to grow.
+This approach does not prevent us from having our doubts.
+As the causes of a vintage's quality are multi-factorial, we are convinced that each harvest will always deliver surprises that will have to be dealt with on a case-by-case basis.
+With this in mind, we often call on the ‘skills club’ of ‘biodynamic’ winegrowers and the Raw Wine community, in the firm belief that sharing experiences helps us to grow.

-In accordance with our biodynamic specifications, we do not use any inputs in the cellar, in line with our work in the vineyard.
-On the parcels, we are uncompromising when it comes to harvesting, by hand of course.
+In line with our biodynamic specifications, we limit inputs to a minimum in the cellar, in harmony with our work in the vineyard.
+We are uncompromising when it comes to harvesting parcels of land, by hand of course.

-The same care is taken with the reds.
-The bunches of grapes with heterogeneous veraison will be removed before harvesting in order to favour the ripening of the most homogeneous grapes, therefore more qualitative.
-Depending on the soils and grape varieties, we may or may not carry out cold maceration, with or without whole bunches, in order to restore freshness and greedy fruitiness.
+For red wines, the same care is taken.
+Bunches of grapes with uneven ripening will be removed before harvest, to ensure that the most homogeneous grapes are ripe, and therefore of the highest quality.
+Depending on the soil, grape variety and vintage, we may or may not start cold maceration, with or without whole bunches, in order to restore freshness and luscious fruitiness.

-To protect the fruit of our long work, we use very low doses of sulphite at bottling if necessary.
-Whenever possible, we finish the maturing process in the bottle for at least half of the time spent in the cellar.
-With this in mind, a plot-based cuvée is released approximately 3 years after harvest.
+To protect the fruit and the precision of our time-consuming work, we use very small doses of sulphite at bottling if necessary.
+As far as possible, we finish maturing the wine in bottle for at least half of the time spent maturing it in the cellar.
+With this in mind, a plot-by-plot cuvée is released around 3 years after harvesting.
+All in all, if we include the year in which the vines are cultivated, it takes 4 years of work to produce a new vintage.
+It's a bit crazy, but we're proud of it!

 The vineyard